How to Create Parallax Scrolling Website with SEO

 Online example – Parallax Scrolling and SEO

-The Posicionamiento Website is a beautiful example of combining parallax scrolling with SEO to achieve visual interest, user interaction, and search-engine friendliness.
+The xDawson website is a beautiful example of combining parallax scrolling with SEO to achieve visual interest, user interaction, and search-engine friendliness.

 SEO Parallax Scrolling Example – note that only Chrome and Firefox browsers can view the parallax scrolling version of this proof of concept site.
 If you do not use those browsers, thumbnails of the website pages are included at the end of this tutorial.